 Additional Tips:

-# Store your green tea leaves in a cool, dark place to maintain their freshness.
+- Store your green tea leaves in a cool, dark place to maintain their quality and freshness.

 Cold Brewing Green Tea can be an incredible way to make a delicious cup of iced green tea while getting the full impact of green tea's benefits.
 This is because Cold Brew Green tea uses a lot more dried green tea leaves, and is brewed for much longer.